Table of Contents

 /**

-* Set button margins (from screen borders)
+* Set button margins from screen edges

 * @param margin Margin value